PedroZappa/42_push_swap/README.md

 | 5          | 5   | 5   | 5 `2` | 5 2 | 8 2 | 8 1 | 5 1 | 5 2 | `6` 2 | 6 2 | 6   | 6   |
 | 8          | 8   | 8 `1` | 8 1 | 8 1 | `6` 1 | 6 `3` | 8 3 | 8 1 | 8 1 | 8 1 | 8 1 | 8   |
 | a b        | a b | a b | a b | a b | a b | a b | a b | a b | a b | a b | a b | a b |

 ___

+## Complexity

+Also known as `Time Complexity`, is the **computational complexity** that describes the amount of computer time it takes to run an algorithm (usually measured by the **number of needed elementary operations**, assuming each operation takes a fixed amount of time to be performed).

+> ![Note]
+>
+> The computational complexity of an algorithm is the amount of resources required to run it.
+Particular focus is given to **computation time** and **memory storage** requirements**.

+Since an algorithm's running time usually varies between different inputs of the same size, it is common to consider the **worst-case time complexity**, the maximum length of time required to run a given algorithm.

+Less common, but more often explicitly specified, the **average-case time complexity** is the average length of time required to run a given algorithm.

+In either case, the **Time Complexity** is generally expressed as a function of the input size.
+Such a function is most often very difficult to define, and since its running time is usually inconsequential, it is customary to focus on the **asymptotic behaviour** of the complexity

+> ![Note]
+>
+> The asymptotic behaviour of a function is the behaviour of the function as the input size increases.

+Taking this into consideration, the **Time Complexity** is commonly expressed using **Big O Notation**, expressed as **_O(n)_**

+___
 # Implementation 📜